zvory/waterloo-works-improved/README.md

 Things this extension will do:
  - CSS fixes, remove the horizontal scrolling
  - Add middle click functionality
+ - Allow the user to remove items from their shortlist after the posting has expired/the user has applied to the job (Thanks to @neilparikh for the suggestion)

 Optional:
  - (match anything else other waterloo works chrome extensions do)